SMousavi7/CTF-challenges/Cyber-edu /Entry-level /Misc /Corrupt-file/Corrupt-file.md

-# Discription of question:
+# Discription of question
 I cannot recover flag.docx.zip because it looks like a corrupt file!
 Can you help me?
-# Solution:
+# Solution
 First we download the file.
 Then, we unzip the file and encouter with a .docx file.
 We change the name of the file to **flag.zip**.
 Again we unzip this new file and we got the flag.
 This is because a .docx file is a kind of a zip file.
 You can even do this with your own .docx files and see what you get.